-Where to Take Photos at the Colorful Gamcheon Culture Village (감천문화마을) | BUSAN
+Where to Take Photos at the Colorful Gamcheon Culture Village (감천문화마을) | Busan, South Korea

-Want to take some picturesque sceneries in Busan, South Korea?
-With some colorful backgrounds and winding paths on a beautiful sunny day?
-Here is a colorful village where you can see and experience Korean culture!
-This village is perfect for walking and enjoying a scenic route.
+Have you heard of the Santorini of South Korea?
+This residential area gets many visitors wanting to take in some picturesque scenery in Busan, South Korea.
+The backdrop of their homes is filled with colorful backgrounds and winding paths on a beautiful sunny day.
+Here is a vibrant village where you can see and experience Korean culture!
+Gamcheon Culture Village (감천문화마을) is perfect for taking stress-relieving walks and enjoying a colorful, scenic route.

 Wall painting of Homer Simpson on our walk to the entrance of Gamcheon Culture Village